isomerpages/alps-corp/_green-procurement/Our Commitment.md

 *   Packaging Design
 *   Recycle/ Trade-In Program

-If you like to work with us on Green Project/ Initiatives, please email ALPS at [alps.green.workgroup@alpshealthcare.com.sg](mailto:alps.green.workgroup@alpshealthcare.com.sg) for more information.
+If you like to work with us on Green Project/ Initiatives, please email [email us](mailto:alps.green.workgroup@alpshealthcare.com.sg) for more information.